AlexGMTR/u-uq8Z577J-8/README.md

-This repository contain examples of my work in machine learning with Python.
+This repository contains examples of my work in machine learning with Python.